When you need pre-approval

 Claims denied due to no prior approval

-Unless your doctor asks for prior authorization, you won't know ahead of time if your Priority Health plan will pay for the services or supplies will be covered.
-If you get the services without our approval, we will review the claim after you receive the services, and we may or may not pay it.
+Unless your doctor asks for prior authorization, you won't know ahead of time if your Priority Health plan will pay for the services or supplies.
+If you get the services or supplies without our approval, we will review the claims after you receive the services, and we may or may not pay for them.

 - If we find that the care you received was medically/clinically necessary and provided by an in-network provider, the care will be covered.

 - If we find that the care you received was medically/clinically necessary and provided by a out-of-network provider, the care will be covered at your plan's out-of-network or "alternate" copayment/coinsurance, and the provider may bill you for the balance of what Priority Health does not pay.